SynKolbasyn/smart_time_test/README.md

     * Don't forgot to set ```DJANGO_SECRET_KEY```, this is very important for production mode.
     * Select database name by setting the ```DJANGO_DB``` variable

-6. Run the server by using the following command (you may optionaly specify the host and port, or just only port):
+6. Run migrations to create database:
     ```bash
+    uv run --no-dev smart_time_test/manage.py migrate
+    ```

+7. (Optional) Create admin user to check databases via admin panel:
+    ```bash
+    uv run --no-dev smart_time_test/manage.py createsuperuser
+    ```
+    Complete the form that django provides to you.
+After th folowing step you will be able to sign in to admin panel.

+8. Run the server by using the following command (you may optionaly specify the host and port, or just only port):
+    ```bash
     uv run --no-dev smart_time_test/manage.py runserver <host:port>
     ```

 ---

-## Testing
+### Testing
 * Linter:
     ```bash
     uv run flake8 --toml-config pyproject.toml --verbose smart_time_test